 We went for fifteen days.
 We got lucky.
 First week the weather was mild; not too cold not too hot.
 The second week, however, the temperature shot up by at least five degrees.
 I had mini heat strokes on two days.
 Hydration!
 Keep drinking!
 Water, sports drinks, coconut water.
 Bring hand towels to wipe away the sweats.
-Apparently, air conditioning was not a thing in London.
-The Tower of London was insufferable.
-They had fans only!
-Combined with a million tourists, I couldn't breathe!
+Apparently, air conditioning was not a thing in London

 Look at the amount of people on London Bridge!
 This was at one end.
 We didn’t even try to cross because of the crowd.